-Less Than Significant Impact - Construction activities and use of construction equipment would adhere to the noise levels and time periods as outlined in the City's General Plan and Municipal Code, and efforts would be made to reduce or minimize construction-generated noise.
+Less Than Significant Impact - Construction of the proposed Project has the potential to result in temporary generation of noise.
+However, construction noise is not expected to be significant due to the limited scope of the proposed improvements (and thereby limited duration of construction) and the use of finished components, where feasible, that will be brought and installed onsite (e.g., signage, restroom amenities, and other prefabricated materials).
+The largest anticipated piece of construction equipment is a drilling rig that is needed for the construction of piles for the proposed restroom and platforms.
+Piles in support of the proposed improvements will be drilled into bedrock, which will result in lower noise levels than driving piles into the ground.
+All Construction activities and use of construction equipment would adhere to the noise levels and time periods as outlined in the City's General Plan and Municipal Code, and efforts would be made to reduce or minimize construction-generated noise.
 Project construction would last approximately six months.
 Thus, construction activities and use of construction equipment would not result in generation of a substantial temporary or permanent increase in ambient noise levels in excess of locally established standards.